-This is a thin aluminum plat that has been coated with a thin layer of lacquer.
-The surface has to be absolutely perfect as any damage what so ever may have an impact on the final sound on the record.
+This is a thin aluminum plate that has been coated with a thin layer of lacquer.
+The surface has to be absolutely perfect as any damage whatsoever may have an impact on the final sound on the record.

 Laquer Matrix, Master Laquer

 Lacquer disc is put into the Mastering Lathe machine.
 The master tape is plaid and the sound from the tape creates a vibration in the cutting needle that cuts the grooves into the surface of the Lacquer disc.
 The ready cut disc is then called a Lacquer Matrix.
 If the disc is approved in quality control, then it will be called Master Lacquer.
 The matrix number is then added on the approved Master Laquer on the ”dead wax” area, for example XARL-6271-1A.